 Every week, I see new startups launching in Kathmandu.
 Fintech companies, e-commerce platforms, edtech apps, and healthcare solutions all need designers.
 The digital economy in Nepal is exploding, and the UI UX experience you build here opens doors globally.
 I've watched this growth firsthand.
 Five years ago, there were maybe 10-15 solid UI/UX job opportunities.
 Today?
 Hundreds.
 And companies are struggling to find qualified designers.

 This is huge: design is one of the most remote-friendly careers possible.
-I know dozens of Nepali designers working for companies in the US, UK, Singapore, and Australia, earning international salaries while living in Kathmandu.
+I know dozens of Nepali designers working for companies in the US, UK, Singapore, and Australia, earning in dollars while living in Nepal is more realistic than ever.

 Geography no longer limits your income potential.
 I've seen students from our training programs land remote jobs within 6 months of starting.